Doug On The Issues That Matter To You

 Jobs and the Economy

 As a Marine Corps Judge Advocate and attorney for nearly four decades, I have always represented, protected and fought for ordinary Americans who have felt injustice.
-In Congress, I pledge to work diligently toward bipartisan measures that reduce regulations for small businesses, enhance economic opportunities, promote investment in infrastructure, and return jobs to our district.
+In Congress, I pledge to work diligently toward bipartisan measures that enhance economic opportunities, promote investment in infrastructure, and return jobs to our district.
 Congress needs to focus on measures that empower people to earn living wages which will strengthen our economy and our nation for generations to come.
+And that means a minimum $15/hr cost-of-living-adjusting livable wage.

 Our community is filled with over 80,000 men and women who valiantly wore or still wear our nation’s uniform in defense of our country.
 As a retired Marine Colonel who deployed in Operation Iraqi Freedom 2006, I have experienced and understand the struggles our veterans face upon their return and as they transition to civilian life.
 The VA, this Congress, and this Administration need to do much more for our troops who have sacrificed for our liberty and freedom.
 If elected to Congress, I will tirelessly advocate for our veteran community, and work to streamline access to a more patient-oriented healthcare system and support measures that promote economic opportunities for our veterans, especially those aimed at providing employment training and civilian credential certification for veterans.